nithingovindarajan/SssMatrices.jl/README.md

-# SSS and CSS solvers

-This repository contains Julia code to construct and solve Sequentially Semi Separable (SSS) and Cycle Semi Separable (CSS) matrices.
-This includes functions to convert a dense matrix into SSS and CSS form.
-In the case of CSS matrices, an overlapping minimum rank completion problem is solved.
+# SSSmatrices

+This repository contains a Julia package to perform algebra with Sequentially Semi Separable (SSS) Matrix representations.

-## How to use this code
+## How to install this package

+Follow the standard procedure for any Julia package, e.g.

+1. Type "]" to enter the package manager.
+2. Type "add https://github.com/nithingovindarajan/SSSmatrices" and press enter

 ## Running tests